firebase/extensions/image-resizer/USAGE.md

 The function `${FUNCTION_NAME_GENERATERESIZEDIMAGE}` located in `${FUNCTION_LOCATION_GENERATERESIZEDIMAGE}` will trigger on the upload of any file to the Cloud Storage bucket you've chosen: `${IMG_BUCKET}`.

 You can upload images to `${IMG_BUCKET}` by going to the Firebase Console Storage tab and following instructions there.
+Alternatively, you may use the [Cloud Storage for Firebase](https://firebase.google.com/docs/storage/) SDKs available in iOS, Android, and Web to upload images to `${IMG_BUCKET}`.
 After a short while, a resized image with same name but prefixed with `${IMG_PREFIX}` will be created in the same bucket (you may have to refresh to see the new file).

 [Signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) for both the original image and resized image can be found by going to the Firebase Console Database tab and looking under `${SIGNED_URLS_PATH}`.
 Signed URLs is a mechanism for query string authentication for buckets and objects.
 Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
+How to use the signed URLs is up to you.
+One example use case could be for a webpage that displays all members of a club.
+A listener could be attached to the database so when a new resized image is created, both the original and the resized image are fetched immediately and displayed on the webpage.

+The expiration time on the signed URLs is configured on line 85 of the `index.js`.

 Happy resizing!